Easy Tres Leches Cake With Cake Mix

 Notes

 • This cake is best served cold.
 I like to refrigerate mine for at least an hour, but if you can make it the day before serving I'd recommend it.
+This lets the cake soak up all of that yummy milk mixture.

 • When storing in the refrigerator, don't slice the cake until right before serving.
 The cake tends to dry out if sliced.